hipe/tmx/fields/doc/issues/012-normal-normalization.md

 our overall central algorithm will have these characteristics:

-  - that it comprehends over the entire stream of formals once, because it has to to know of any that are required, as well as other reasons
+  - that it comprehends over the entire collection (imagine stream) of associations once, because it has to to know of any that are required, as well as other reasons

-  - it will never assign "into" the local participant data that might be invalid (according to the representation of validity modeled by the particular corresponding formal attribute)
+  - it will never assign "into" the local participant data that might be invalid (according to the representation of validity modeled by the particular corresponding association)

   - the degree to which it will validate an already "inside" data member of the local participant is particular, and may